w-ew/training-doc/TRAINING.md

 ## Building u-boot

 A cross-compiler is necessary to build binaries for a different architecture.
-We will use the cross-compiling toolchan is installed in `/opt/fsl-imx-x11/4.1.15-1.0.0/`:
+In this training we use the cross-compiler installed in `/opt/fsl-imx-x11/4.1.15-1.0.0/`:

 ```
 $ source /opt/fsl-imx-x11/4.1.15-1.0.0/environment-setup-cortexa7hf-vfp-neon-poky-linux-gnueabi